 Are appointments available?

-We make a priority appointment with the doctor within 1 – 7 days after your initial enquiry.
+We make a priority appointment with GP’s within 1 – 7 days after your initial enquiry.

-If the doctor refers the child to our other services, we offer priority access to appointments with those other services.
+When the GP refers the child to our other services, we offer priority access to appointments with those other services.

 Who do I contact for further enquiries?

 Enquiries can be made directly to our Medical Practice on 1300 234 263

 What does this service cost?